General Guidelines

 Taxes

-For taxation purposes, you will receive a T4A slip if the total of all grants you’ve received in the past calendar year is $500 or more.
-When grants are awarded to groups, a T4A slip will be issued to the name of the group.
+For taxation purposes, you will receive a T4A form if the total of all grants you’ve received in the past calendar year is $500 or more.
+When grants are awarded to groups, a T4A form will be issued to the name of the group.

 MAC cannot provide advice on the income tax implications of your grant.
-We recommend that you speak with a financial advisor to determine how the grant you receive will impact your personal or business income taxes.
+We recommend that you speak with an accountant to determine how the grant you receive will impact your personal or business income taxes.
 The payment terms of a grant may also have an impact on the calculation of the taxes payable.

 Reporting requirements